v923z/micropython-ulab/docs/source/ulab.rst

         mp_obj_array_t *array = array_new(typecode, m*n);
         ndarray->bytes = m * n * mp_binary_get_size('@', typecode, NULL);
         // this should set all elements to 0, irrespective of the of the typecode (all bits are zero)
-        // we could, perhaps, leave this step out, and initialise the array, only, when needed memset(array->items, 0, ndarray->bytes);
+        // we could, perhaps, leave this step out, and initialise the array only, when needed memset(array->items, 0, ndarray->bytes);
         ndarray->array = array;
         return ndarray;